 1. What I Do

 I provide nutritional therapy and naturopathy services to clients to improve their health through diet and lifestyle interventions.
 I focus on preventative healthcare, the optimisation of holistic health and wellbeing.
-Through nutritional therapy consultations, dietary and lifestyle analysis and functional testing (where needed), I aim to understand the underlying causes of your health issues which I will seek to address through personalised nutrition and lifestyle advice.
+Through nutritional therapy consultations, dietary and lifestyle analysis and functional testing (where needed), I aim to understand the underlying causes of your health issues which I will seek to address.

 2. How I Obtain Your Personal Data